Alygnt/HPhisher/README.md

 * `bash hphisher.sh`

 ## Dependencies
-**`Nphisher`** requires following programs to run properly -
+**`HPhisher`** requires following programs to run properly -
 - `php`
 - `wget`
 - `curl`
 - `git`
->  All the dependencies will be installed automatically when you run `Nphisher` for the first time.
+>  All the dependencies will be installed automatically when you run `HPhisher` for the first time.

 ## THINGS TO BE DONE:
 *** Nothing to be done now... ***